garrettr/honest/README.md

 Honest Appalachia's website.
 Separate from the file upload infrastructure.

+Page infrasturcture is to be similar to Jekyll.
+You can place HTML files optionally containing Markdown in `/pages`.
+They will be rendered and served at the url that matches their filename.
+For example, the file `pages/home.html` renders to `/home/`.
+Files to be rendered as flat pages must have a `.html` extension.

 # Quickstart

 To get started with working on this code, first clone the repo